“Create meaning in everything that you practice.”

 3. Have Scores & Practice Notes Handy

-Throughout the day, when time allows, a few minutes of score study or practice notes review mobilizes our mental faculties so that, when our practice time arrives, we’re fired up with ideas and motivation.
+Throughout the day, when time allows, a few minutes of score study or a concise review of practice notes mobilizes our mental faculties so that, when our practice time arrives, we’re brimming with ideas and motivation.

 4. Mentally Image